-Currently, the network device name is renamed after a black box migration.
+Currently, the network device name is renamed after a migration using Lift & Shift.
 The new device name will be eth0, regardeless of the name prior to the migration.

 8.8.3 New Libraries Added

 Depending on the source and target environments, some packages or libraries are added to ensure that the system boots correctly on the target environment: